 Heading Home’s work epitomizes equity and empowerment.
 Through a diverse approach to serving those struggling with houselessness, Heading Home provides both a lending hand in the direst situations and a long-term vision to equip individuals with the tools they need to achieve housing stability and independence.

-Heading Home’s approach of providing services to those with the greatest need aligns with Community Solar values, which asserts that neither income-level nor demographic identity should presuppose an individual’s ability to support and benefit from the transition to a more livable world.
+Heading Home’s approach to providing services to those with the greatest need aligns with Community Solar values, which asserts that neither income-level nor demographic identity should presuppose an individual’s ability to support and benefit from the transition to a more livable world.

 Q: Why is a program like this critical to helping bring equitable access to the “Green Economy?”